Chehalis Theater: 2016 and 2018 renovations

-The first renovation began in 2016 after a new owner leased the building to a local proprietor.
+The first renovation began in 2016 after a new owner, Ralph Hubbert, leased the building to a local proprietor.
+The theater contained original and antique film machinery, including a toilet in the projection room, and the balcony was intact.
 The restorations focused on reviving and saving much of the Art Deco style, while adding an upstairs bar, dining area, and kitchen.
-The theater began film showings, and added musical acts and screenings of Seattle Seahawks games for residents.
+The theater began film showings in October, the first since late 2008, and charged $5 for admission.
+The first films shown were Hotel Transylvania and The Addams Family.
+The new proprietor added musical acts as well as live screenings of Seattle Seahawks games.
+The cartoon murals on the ceiling, added at an unknown time but not original to the theater, were preserved owing to the community support for the work.
+The occupancy was listed as 285.

 In late 2018, a new lease agreement with a local Chehalis family led to additional renovations.
 The owners continued to screen movies and provide live musical entertainment while concentrating on pizza as the main cuisine option.